Dolev Haziza

-Dolev Haziza (דולב חזיזה; born 5 July 1995) is an Israeli professional footballer who plays as an attacking midfielder or as a winger for Israeli Premier League club Maccabi Haifa and the Israel national team.
+Dolev Haziza (דולב חזיזה; born 5 July 1995) is an Israeli professional footballer who plays as an attacking midfielder or as a winger for Israeli Premier League club Maccabi Netanya and the Israel national team.

 Early life

 Haziza was born in Netanya, Israel, to an Israeli family of both Sephardi Jewish and Mizrahi Jewish descent.
 He grew up in Lod, Israel.
 Haziza is observant and does not play football on the Jewish high holiday of Yom Kippur.